Behala

-Behala is a neighbourhood of South Kolkata in Kolkata district in the Indian state of West Bengal.
-Behala is a part of Kolkata Municipal Corporation area.
-It is broadly spread across Ward Numbers: 115, 116, 117, 118, 119, 120, 121, 122, 123, 124, 125, 126, 127, 128, 129, 130, 131 and 132 of the Kolkata Municipal Corporation (KMC) and is divided into two Vidhan Sabha constituencies: Behala Paschim and Behala Purba.
-This area is served by the South West Division of Kolkata Police also known as Behala Division (The division comprises Behala, Taratala, Parnasree, Sarsuna, Thakurpukur and Haridevpur).
+Behala is a neighbourhood in the district of South 24 Parganas in the city Kolkata, located in the Indian state of West Bengal.
+It is broadly spread across wards 115132 of the Kolkata Municipal Corporation.
+The locality is divided into two Vidhan Sabha constituencies, Behala Paschim and Behala Purba, and is served by the southwest division of the Kolkata Police, also known as Behala Division.

-Behala is one of the oldest residential areas of the city.
-The Sabarna Roy Choudhury's, one of the oldest zamindar families of western Bengal and the trustee of Kalighat Kali Temple lives here.
-It is also home to Sourav Ganguly, former Indian national cricket captain and Sovan Chatterjee, the former Mayor of Kolkata.
+Behala is one of the oldest residential areas in Kolkata.
+During the Mughal era, it was the home of the Sabarna Roy Choudhury family, one of the oldest zamindar families in western Bengal and the trustees of the nearby Kalighat Kali Temple.
+The neighborhood is also home to Sourav Ganguly, a former captain of the Indian national cricket team, and Sovan Chatterjee, who served as the mayor of Kolkata from 2010 to 2018.

-The Durga Puja celebration of Sabarna Roy Choudhury family at Barisha was launched in 1610 by Laksmikanta Majumdar, making it the second oldest family Durga Puja in western Bengal.
-Today Durga Puja at Behala is marked by exotic theme-based sarbojanin pujas.
-Barisha Chandi Mela is a 10-day fair held every year in November–December since 1792.
+Since the 17th century, Behala has hosted the second-oldest continuously held Durga Puja festival in West Bengal.
+The festival was first held in the sub-locality of Barisha by Laksmikanta Majumdar in 1610.
+The neighborhood also hosts the Chandi Mela, a 10-day festival dedicated to the Hindu deity Chandi that has been held annually in November since 1792.